 Create: Add documents, links, folders, discussions, assignments, and tests.
 A panel opens and you can choose the content type you want to add.

 Upload: Select Upload to browse for files on your computer or drag files from your desktop onto Upload.
 They will appear in the content list.
 Students select a file title to download it.
 You can also expand or create a folder and upload files.
 Supported file types include DOC, DOCX, HTM, HTML, MP3, MPG, PDF, PPT, PPTX, XLS, XLSX, RTF, TXT, ZIP, and most image types.

 Copy Content: Select Copy Content to copy an entire course or select items from the Ultra courses you teach.
 Want to copy an entire Original course or import a course package?
-Select the More options icon next to the Books and Tools link and select the Import Content option.
+Select the More options icon next to the Batch Edit link and select the Import Content option.

 Content Market: You can discover and add content and tools from external sources.
 Access valuable learning materials from Blackboard's partner publishers, such as Macmillan and Jones & Bartlett.

 Cloud Storage: You can instantly connect to multiple web apps where you store files, such as OneDrive® and Google Drive™.
 You may choose multiple files from cloud storage to add to your Course Content page in one action.
 The files you add are copies.
 If you make a change to a file in cloud storage, you need to upload a new copy in your course.

 Content Collection: Add files from your institution's shared repository.
 You can store and find content in personal, course, and institution folders in the Content Collection.
 If you stored files from other courses in the Content Collection, you'll be able to easily find and add them.